kongmunist/mywebsite/pages/blog/PEDOT.md

-mtitle: Everything I Know About PEDOT:PSS
+title: Everything I Know About PEDOT:PSS
 date: 2021-08-05
 label: blog
-tags: [wip, knowledge]
+tags: [knowledge]
 snippet: For now...

 I've been reading about PEDOT, which is a conductive polymer.